Athul8raj/MyRepo/README.md

 Registrations are provided through Facebook, Google(gmail) and email verification after which the user can login(if authenticated) and view the material inside the app.

 I will come up with new ways of making this app user friendly like voice activated buttons like speech recognition ability and so on.

+#Plagiarism defender and Web scraping App

+In myFlask.py , you can find my Anti plagiarism app which you can use to fing the probablility of plagiarism by typing in the text you want to check if it is plagiarised.

+I have used the nltk kit to search through the net for the text and if found will tell you the probability.
+(Note: I have used the source code used by Another user and modified on top on that)

+Web scraping is done with the Beautiful Soup module.You can type in the url from which you guys want to scrape and the app does the scraping for you .